glowieframework/glowie-website/documentation/v1.x/extra/error-handling.md

 ```

 ### 405 Method Not Allowed
 405 Method Not Allowed errors are handled by the `methodNotAllowed()` action.
+This action is mainly triggered when a route is requested using a method that does not match your route configuration.

 ```php
 public function methodNotAllowed(){